-The gases exhausted from the sampled LFG fueled RICE (EUICEENGINE1 and EUICEENGINE2) were each sampled for three (3) one-hour test periods during the compliance testing performed January 15 and 29, 2015.
+The gases exhausted from the LFG fueled RICE (EUICEENGINE1 and EUICEENGINE2) were each sampled for three (3) one-hour test periods during the compliance testing performed January 7, 2016.

-Table 3.2 presents the average measured CO, NO_X and VOC emission rates for the engines (average of the three test periods for each engine).
+Table 3.2 presents the average measured CO, $NO_X$ and VOC emission rates for the engines (average of the three test periods for each engine).